MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ## 4.2 Verification Functional Requirements

 In this section of the document we will provide high level details on how we will verify that the functional feature requirements are being met.
-The specific Test Cases will be descripted in the SDD portion of the document.
+The specific Test Cases will be described in the SDD portion of the document.
 This section is not intended to contain the test case specifics.

 ### 4.2.1 Calendar Application is Mobile